gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/RPC.md

 <h3>Making asynchronous calls to the server</h3>
 <p>
-You need to to add an AsyncCallback parameter to all your service methods.
+You need to add an AsyncCallback parameter to all your service methods.
 </p>
 <p>
 To add an AsyncCallback parameter to all of our service methods, you must define a new interface as follows: